MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitgetsymboliclinkname.md

 ## -description

-Retrieves the symbolic link name for the specified circuit object.
+The **AcxCircuitGetSymbolicLinkName** function retrieves the symbolic link name for the specified circuit object.

 ## -parameters